A beautiful and bright dress that Frida Kahlo wore

 Bodysuit

-A one-piece garment for the upper part of the body, a bodysuit is really just a leotard with a snap opening under the legs.
+A one-piece garment for the upper part of the body, a bodysuit is just a leotard with a snap opening under the legs.
 They are best made from stretch fabrics for a more comfortable fit.

 Bra

 Bras are worn by women to support the bust.
 They come in various styles, with different cuts, shapes and levels of support too.
-I have a thorough guide on the different types of bras here.

 Bustier

 Another upper body garment, a bustier fits close to the bust and waist and generally has straps on the shoulders.
-Boning is not essential in a bustier, and you’ll find that it is made up of many sections, similar to a corset.
-This allows better shape with all those seamlines!

 Caftan